Kitware/npm-dep/README.md

 - You just want to install a custom set of dependencies when you execute a **run script** (npm run xxx).

-- You don't want to re-install any dependency that is actually available on any parent **node_modules** directory.
+- You don't want to re-download Webpack, PhantomJS, Karma for a freshly created project.

 - You want to easily check if any new version of a dependency is available.

 Then maybe **npm-dep** is for you...